“How Might We” (HMW) is a framing technique commonly used in design and innovation to turn problems or insights into open-ended questions that:

 Reframe perspectives

 It is common for many of us to get caught in binary thinking, where we see only two extreme options, and rarely pause to explore the possibilities in between.
-Just as often, we dismiss those in-between possibilities without much exploration, by assuming that they’re not going to work.
-These thoughts might sound like:

 Shift from judgement or blame to curiosity

-See more possibilities beyond either/or
+See more possibilities beyond either/or options

-Create a safe and inclusive space for everyone to contribute
+Create a safe space where everyone contributes

 Put ourselves in an active role towards solutions